 Closing date: Apply as soon as possible

-Due to funding restrictions, this studentship is open to UK/EU students only.
+Due to funding restrictions, this scholarship is open to UK candidates only.

 The scholarship covers the full cost of UK tuition fees, plus an annual stipend of £14,777.
 Limited research funds for conference travel also available.